Overview

 Call for Seminars and the Course Proposal Process

 All faculty are invited to teach an Ithaca Seminar and are asked to submit an initial expression of interest.
-The call for fall 2024 will be announced in fall 2023.
+The call for fall 2025 will be announced mid-fall 2024.

 Beyond this initial expression of interest:

 • If you are teaching an Ithaca Seminar for the very first time, or are a returning instructor who wishes to propose a new topic, you are asked to submit a new seminar proposal.
-Your proposal will be reviewed by the Ithaca Seminar Steering Committee in the spring.
+Your proposal will be reviewed by the Ithaca Seminar Curriculum and Assessment Committee in the spring.

 • Additionally, at any time, if you would like to add a 'Diversity' (DV) or 'Quantitative Literacy' (QL) designation to your Ithaca Seminar you are asked to submit the relevant proposal for approval.